 If you are a larger business, you can look this person up by going to the PIEE Find Government / Contractor Account Administrator page.
 You ONLY need to fill out the location code with your CAGE.
 Leave the other filters empty.

-You need to call the PIEE helpdesk at +1 866-618-5988.
+If you are the only person with a PIEE account at your business, try waiting an hour or two (business hours only).
+The helpdesk should approve your account, assuming your justification makes sense.
+If it takes longer, then you should call the PIEE helpdesk at +1 866-618-5988.
 The menu options that worked for us were 2 – Vendor user, 1 -Account Activations, 3 – Account activation technical support.

 A quick conversation with the PIEE helpdesk and identification of the account and CAGE code got us approved.
 The SPRS icon will now display when we log on to PIEE.